Soft and bony tissues of the Human TMJ and Ear

 sketchfab

-The human and mammalian ear is a wonder of evolution.
-During our 300 million years of synapsid evolution, the bones and muscles that once formed the jaw joint migrated into what is now called the middle ear cavity.
-We can still see vestiges of our inner reptile inside our ears including the ancient jaw bones (ossicles) muscles, and their connections with the Temporomandiublar Joint.
-This model was developed using Iodine contrast microCT of a human donor cadaver.
-Undergrad and now USC dental student Kala Frazier did the work as part of her Senior Capstone project at the University of Missouri.
-Thanks to the University of Missouri Gift of Body program for their support.
+The human and mammalian ear is a remarkable example of evolutionary adaptation.
+Over the course of 300 million years, the bones and muscles that originally formed the jaw joint gradually shifted into what is now referred to as the middle ear cavity.
+We can still observe remnants of our inner reptilian heritage within our ears, including ancient jaw bones (ossicles), muscles, and their connections with the temporomandibular joint.
+This model was created using iodine contrast microCT scans of a human donor cadaver.
+Undergraduate student Kala Frazier, now a USC dental student, conducted this research as part of her Senior Capstone project at the University of Missouri.
+The University of Missouri's Gift of Body program is gratefully acknowledged for their support.

 With this file you will be able to print Soft and bony tissues of the Human TMJ and Ear with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Soft and bony tissues of the Human TMJ and Ear.